-- Disqualify any shooter for the remainder of the shoot program for willful or repeated violation of gun safety precautions which endanger the safety of shooters, field personnel and/or spectators.
+- 1. Disqualify any shooter for the remainder of the shoot program for willful or repeated violation of gun safety precautions which endanger the safety of shooters, field personnel and/or spectators.
 For example, throwing a gun is considered a willful violation of the gun safety precautions. - Elect to refuse the entry or cause the withdrawal of any contestant whose conduct in the opinion of the shoot management is unsportsmanlike or whose participation is in any way detrimental to the best interests of the shoot. - 3.
-Any shooter may be disqualified from a shoot for misrepresentation of his/her status under the eligibility rules. - Expel any shooter physically assaulting a referee or any shooter using extreme, abusive language to a referee upon adequate evidence presented by the chief referee. - 5.
+Any shooter may be disqualified from a shoot for misrepresentation of his/her status under the eligibility rules. - 4.
+Expel any shooter physically assaulting a referee or any shooter using extreme, abusive language to a referee upon adequate evidence presented by the chief referee. - 5.
 The shoot management shall report to the NSSA all cases of disqualification and expulsion and the reasons for same.
-Subsequent action by the Executive Committee could result in being expelled and barred from further membership in the NSSA, after the shooter has had the opportunity to appear before the Executive Committee and present his/her case.